 - 1. An analysis of regional type was being conducted, in order to assess the degree of technical regulatory compliance in AML / CFT of Bolivia, Honduras, Jamaica, Mexico, Nicaragua, Paraguay and Suriname. - 2.
 GAFISUD will be supported in carrying out a regional analysis of threats, vulnerabilities and impacts of AML / CFT.

-Please contact the Chief of Team
+Please contact the chief of the team

-General Manager

-Juan Ketterer (juank@iadb.org) Division Chief, Capital Markets and Financial Institutions Division
+4.1) General Manager Juan Ketterer (juank@iadb.org) Division Chief, Capital Markets and Financial Institutions Division